SeLite/SeLite.github.io/index.md

 SeLite is fully open source.
 Most [Components](Components) are under GNU LGPL 3.

 # Get more value
-<a name="moral-support" /><!-- TODO update descriptions at addons.mozilla.org; then remove this anchor-->You could get more out of SeLite.
+You could get more out of SeLite.
 However, it depends on third party components.
 To help it progress, please would you

  * vote for [ThirdPartyIssues](ThirdPartyIssues)
  * star on GitHub